janekfleper/typst-fancy-units/docs/manual.typ

   name: "qty",
   description: "Parse and format a quantity",
   args: (
+    decimal-separator: (
+      description: [
+        The symbol to separate the integer part from the decimal part.

+        See the parameter of `num()` in @num-parameters for the details.
+      ],
+      types: ("auto", "string", "content"),
+      default: "auto",
+    ),
     uncertainty-mode: (
       description: [
         The output format for the (symmetric) uncertainties.